Multisport

 b.

-current).
-Share information on their background in the sport and what
+(past or current).
+Share information on their background in the

 c.

-peers on the importance of physical activity, nutrition, and the
+educating your peers on the importance of physical activity,

 d.